James Pernotto: Career in the 1990s and 2000s

-Career from 2010-present
+Career from 2010–present

 In 2010, Pernotto launched NEXT Best Art, a non-profit with the mission to create an independently run public gallery, considering the juncture of art and physics, to educate and enhance the cultural community of Downtown Youngstown.
 Next Best Art is working to establish a home within the Mahoning Valley to embrace the opportunity for a consistent cultural dialogue with the greater worldwide art forum.

-In a featured story about Jim Pernotto in the Youngstown Vindicator on August 9, 2014, Editor Todd Franko discusses his downtown apartment and workspace as "It’s a fantastic loft space right out of Hollywood central casting for an artist/Bohemian type like Pernotto."
+In a featured story about Jim Pernotto in the Youngstown Vindicator on August 9, 2014, Editor Todd Franko discusses his downtown apartment and workspace as "It's a fantastic loft space right out of Hollywood central casting for an artist/Bohemian type like Pernotto."
 The article linked here shows Pernotto's passion for art, Youngstown and especially the downtown urban area, and linking continued development with using art as a vehicle.

-On January 10, 2016, Pernotto will be celebrating the opening of his latest show at the Butler Institute of American Art in Youngstown Ohio.
+On January 10, 2016, Pernotto was scheduled to be celebrating the opening of his latest show at the Butler Institute of American Art in Youngstown Ohio.
 The show titled "Merkaba" is scheduled to run until the end of February 2016.
 "Merkaba" opened at the Butler Art Institute with a reception attended by many local artists, media, family and friends.
-In an article in the Youngstown Vindicator, Guy D'Astolfo writes "The art in the exhibit, titled “Merkaba,” merges geometric shapes and patterns with scenes that can be cosmic in scope or theme.
+In an article in the Youngstown Vindicator, Guy D'Astolfo writes "The art in the exhibit, titled "Merkaba," merges geometric shapes and patterns with scenes that can be cosmic in scope or theme.
 The results connect the eternal truths of science with mythology in a way that appears to be both ancient and futuristic".
-In the same article published on January 7, 2016, Jim Pernotto states “There are three words – Pro Bono Publico – above the doorway at the Butler Institute of American Art,” said Pernotto.
-“We are at a place as individuals, as a city, a country and world, were we need to decide if things can only be done to maximize profit or for the good of the people.”
+In the same article published on January 7, 2016, Jim Pernotto states "There are three words – Pro Bono Publico – above the doorway at the Butler Institute of American Art," said Pernotto.
+"We are at a place as individuals, as a city, a country and world, were we need to decide if things can only be done to maximize profit or for the good of the people."

-The Butler show is scheduled to run through February 28th, 2016.
+The Butler show was scheduled to run through February 28, 2016.